Satyrs and Wood-nymphs

 Marbled White – 2022 (DE)

-During a visit to the “1000-butterfly valley” in the Eifel region in Germany, I came across the Marbled White (Melanargia galathea), a butterfly that you do not encounter in the north of the Netherlands.
-You would rather expect this butterfly in the family of the Whites and Sulfurs because of its color, but it is still counted among the Satyrs and Wood-nymphs.
-Both the under and top of the wings are white with many black areas on the top of the wings along the edges and at the base.
+During a visit to the “1000-butterfly valley” in the Eifel region in Germany, I came across the Marbled White (Melanargia galathea), a butterfly you do not encounter in the north of the Netherlands.
+You would rather expect this butterfly in the family of the Whites and Sulfurs because of its colour, but it is still counted among the Satyrs and Wood-nymphs.
+Both the under and top of the wings are white, with many black areas on the top of the wings along the edges and at the base.
 There are also black areas on the underside of the wings, while those on the rear wing are more light grey.
 The female can often be recognized by the light brown spots on the underside, which is otherwise mainly light yellow.
-Both the male and female have a number of eye spots on the underside of the wings.
-The flight period is in one generation from mid-June to August and the wingspan is 55mm.
+The male and female have several eyespots on the underside of the wings.
+The flight period is one generation from mid-June to August, and the wingspan is 55mm.
 Host: Red Fescue, Sheep’s-fescue, Tor-grass, and Cock’s-foot.
 Dutch name: Dambordje.
 Frisian name: –

 Stam: Satyrini